Multiplicative Turing Ensembles, Pareto's Law, and Creativity: Conclusion

 \section{Conclusion}

 We introduced the Multiplicative Turing Ensemble (MTE), a Markov chain on positive integers driven by i.i.d.\ prime multipliers.
 The Maximum Entropy Principle applied to Elias' $\omega$ code length yields a natural prior on prime multipliers, though the pure $\omega$ prior $\pi_p \propto 2^{-\ell_\omega(p)}$ is a boundary case ($\lambda=1$) with infinite first moment.
-The \emph{scaled} $\omega$ prior $\pi_p \propto 2^{-\beta \ell_\omega(p)}$ with $\beta>1$ has finite moments and yields exponential tails for log-multipliers (modulo slow variation), which in turn generate asymptotically Pareto gap distributions.
+The \emph{scaled} $\omega$ prior $\pi_p \propto 2^{-\beta \ell_\omega(p)}$ with $\beta>1$ has finite moments and yields exponential tails for log-multipliers (modulo slow variation), which in turn generate asymptotically Pareto-type gap survival tails with exponent $\beta-1$.

 Along MTE trajectories, the $\omega$ code length satisfies an almost-sure averaging law, though not ergodicity, since the chain is transient.
-Empirically, a two-parameter scaled $\omega$ prior fits Debian and PyPI codelength distributions reasonably well, with KL divergences of $0.29$ and $0.05$ respectively, outperforming the pure $\omega$ prior ($3.84$ and $6.46$) and achieving a clear improvement over the uniform baseline ($0.51$ and $0.55$).
-The fitted parameters suggest that real-world distributions belong to the heavy-tailed regime $\beta < 1$, that is different from the pure algorithmic prior ($\beta=1$) and the tractable asymptotic regime ($\beta>1$).
+Empirically, the fitted finite-support Omega slopes for Debian, PyPI, and CRAN are $0.1979$, $0.3047$, and $0.0734$, respectively, far below the pure-Omega slope $\log 2$.
+The corresponding KL divergences improve from $1.6066$ to $0.0998$ for Debian, from $0.4226$ to $0.0734$ for PyPI, and from $0.6598$ to $0.0330$ for CRAN.
+Within the Omega-family diagnostic, this indicates a heavier-than-pure-Omega tail regime, with effective exponents $\widehat\beta=\widehat a/\log 2<1$.

 While Theorems~\ref{th:conditional} and~\ref{th:mixture-tail} require $\beta > 1$ for well-behaved Pareto gap asymptotics, the regime $\beta \leq 1$ is not pathological---it reflects systems with high variability and scale-free structure.
 For instance, MTEs with $\beta \approx 1$ exhibit Benford's law (logarithmic digit distributions) \cite{KR2025}, a phenomenon ubiquitous in natural datasets.
-The fitted $\beta < 1$ values suggest that real-world integer distributions encode greater diversity and long-tail phenomena than a uniform algorithmic baseline would predict.
+The fitted $\beta < 1$ values suggest that real-world integer distributions encode greater diversity and long-tail phenomena than the pure algorithmic baseline would predict.

 One possible interpretation is that the pure $\omega$ prior ($\beta=1$) represents a baseline computational model where integers are weighted solely by code length.
 Real systems---shaped by productive genius---exhibit heavier tails ($\beta < 1$), reflecting the presence of exceptional outliers and creative breakthroughs.
 The theoretical regime $\beta > 1$ ensures tractable asymptotics but may correspond to overly constrained distributions lacking the extreme contributions that characterize human-driven processes.